ninenines/cowboy/guide/getting_started.md

 functions: init/3, handle/2 and terminate/3.
 You can find more information about the arguments and possible return values of these callbacks in the [cowboy_http_handler function reference](http://ninenines.eu/docs/en/cowboy/HEAD/manual/cowboy_http_handler).
-Following is an example of a simple HTTP handler module.
+Here is an example of a simple HTTP handler module.

 ``` erlang
 -module(my_handler).